ArthurZC23/IA369/README.md

 Walking safe possess the following functionalities:

 * A dropdown menu to select the desired city
-* A click event on the map, which adds a marker and a safety cricle around it.
+* A click event on the map, which adds a marker and a safety circle with 1km radius around it.
 From the color of the safety circle, the user can have an idea of the level of danger around that marker address.
 * Two filter buttons to display heatmaps with low severty crimes, high severity crimes or both
 * A cluster button to display crime clusters.
 Clicking on the cluster shows additional information about it
 * A display info button, which opens a tab where the top 5 crimes in the city/safety radius region are shown in a bar chart.
 Moreover the chart shows the date of the dataset as subtitle and has a link to the page of the original dataset in the credits.
 Finally, right below the chart there is a photo slideshow showing google pictures of the streets inside the safety radius